Welcome to Seals

 Class activities are differentiated for each individual, ensuring that they are engaging and motivating to the individual child.
 Pupils particularly enjoy activities that are ‘hands on’ which relate to everyday life skills and promoting independence.’

-TopicSeal’s topic this half term will be ‘Fiction’ Each week we will explore a new story related to ‘‘Fiction’.
+Each week we will explore a new story related to our current topic.
 During each week we will engage in a number of activities that are topic related.
 Your child will be encouraged and supported to explore and engage in each of these activities at a level that meets their individual needs.
 The holistic approach to learning in Seals class will allow your child to progress at a pace that is suitable to their individual needs and abilities within a rich and enabling environment.
-Your child will regularly bring home information on their individual learning targets, individual targets may change in line with the topic, as and when experienced or consolidated.
+Your child will regularly bring home information on their individual learning targets, which may change in line with the topic, as and when experienced or consolidated.
 Each pupil will have individualised timetables to work alongside our class time table.
-Each individual timetable highlights targets taken from your child’s personal targets such as EHCPs, Sensory enrichment plans and communication plans.
-Your Son/Daughter’s individual timetables and current PLGs will also home at the beginning of the term, if you have any questions or require an additional copy please do feel free to contact me.
-Please do feel free to explore individual targets at home, it would be great to hear about your child’s experiences via their home School book, here are the themes we will follow this half term, including key signs and stories of the week.
+Each individual timetable highlights targets taken from your child’s personal targets such as EHCPs, sensory enrichment plans and communication plans.
+Your son/daughter’s individual timetables and current PLGs were sent home at the beginning of the term, if you have any questions or require an additional copy please do feel free to contact me.
+Please do feel free to explore individual targets at home, it would be great to hear about your child’s experiences via their home/school book or EfL.